 We have a Sunday morning club ride each week, meeting at 7.45pm outside the Marks & Spencer supermarket in Hampstead (next to the royal free hospital) for an 8am start.

-This is a members meet and ride session, we have two GPX club routes which you can download, one route is around 55km and the other is around 90km.
+This is a members meet and ride session, we have three GPX club routes which you can download, one route is around 55km and the other is around 90km.

 The rides are a great way to improve fitness as well as a chance to meet other members.
 The focus on the rides is steady aerobic riding to help build strong endurance.
 We incorporate lots of sportives into the club training program.